DataDog/hiring-engineers/answers.md

 # Datadog Solutions Engineer Exercise
 A technical exercise for the Solutions Engineering interview process at Datadog.

+Monitoring all of your applications and services, whether on-premises or in the cloud is a difficult task.
+Each component has the potential of generating hundreds or thousands of events and metrics, and this only increases as your infrastructure scales to meet growing demands.
+You have to be able to correlate the datapoints from a wide variety of sources in order to get the full picture.
+Datadog solves this problem by letting you see everything in one place, in an intelligent and easily consumable format.

+Datadog offers a myriad of easy to configure integrations from data sources such as:

+- Cloud Providers
+- Message Queues
+- Code Repositories
+- Cluster Tools
+- Web Servers
+- Monitoring Solutions
+- Databases
+- Operation Systems

+...and more.

 ## Table of Contents

 - [Setup an AWS EC2 Instance using a Linux AMI (Amazon Machine Image)](#setup-an-aws-ec2-instance-using-a-linux-ami-amazon-machine-image)